 For more information, please contact:

-For more information about the NFPA Public Policy Committee, please contact Arnold Eby, Chair, at this address.
+For more information about the NFPA Public Policy Committee, please contact Arnold Eby, Executive Director, at firstname.lastname@example.org.

 Want to Learn More?

 September Is Kinship Care Month

 Kinship care, in its various forms, has become increasingly important in meeting the needs of children involved with the child welfare system.
 It helps maintain familial and cultural connections and promotes stability, permanency, and the well-being of children in need of out-of-home placement.

 Historically, kinship care has been used in many communities of color to sustain family relationships and protect and preserve the culture and history of these communities.
 Research has proven that placing children in the care of relatives or kin reduces the trauma of family separation and helps children maintain a sense of family, belonging, and identity.